davidly/ntvdm/README.md

 ### Linux

-Note - Linux support is work in progress.
-It has only been tested lightly, and there are several known issues.

- * Command-line apps are much more likely to work well than 80x25 text-mode applications.

  * The code assumes VT-100 support is available in your terminal window and uses ASCII characters for instead of the MS-DOS code page 437 character set which can be ugly.
 Anyone know how to enable codepage 437 on Linux?